landrzejewski/training-scripts/src/J-MODERN.md

 Explanation of the Example:

-In the Lambda Expression example, the `forEach` method is used with a lambda expression `name -> System.out.println(name)` to print each name in the list.
+The `forEach` method is used with a lambda expression `name -> System.out.println(name)` to print each name in the list.
 While functional, this approach requires explicitly stating the parameter (`name`) and the method invocation, resulting in slightly more verbose code.

 In contrast, the Method Reference example achieves the same functionality by using `System.out::println`, which directly references the `println` method of the `System.out` object.
 This eliminates the need for the lambda expression's parameter and method invocation syntax, resulting in cleaner and more readable code.
 The method reference clearly indicates that the `println` method should be applied to each element in the `names` list, making the code's intention immediately apparent.